 I met David twice in Vienna, both times for drinks.
 It was a fascinating sociological case study: he simultaneously argued against socialist central planning and for unlimited corporate mergers; his grasp of history was limited and in unflinching support of American foreign policy; he had studied Spanish for four years at university, but spoke none of it; his pleasure reading was limited to books on management theory written by former military commanders.
 He was less stupid than gullible, and rude only because of his egocentric naïveté.
 He was, in short, the American ruling class writ small.

-This entry is part of Jack Rusher’s journal, originally published July 1st, 2003, in Baltimore.
+This entry is part of Jack Rusher’s archive, originally published July 1st, 2003, in Baltimore.